jrief/django-formset/docs/source/selectize.rst

 Implementation Details
 ----------------------

-The client part of the ``Selectize`` widget relies on the Tom-Select_-library, which itself is a fork of `Selectize.js`_ rewritten in pure TypeScript without any external dependencies.
+The client part of the ``Selectize`` widget relies on Tom-Select_ which itself is a fork of the popular `Selectize.js`_-library, rewritten in pure TypeScript and without any external dependencies.
 This made it suitable for the client part of **django-formset**, which itself is a self-contained JavaScript library compiled out of TypeScript.

 .. _Tom-Select: https://tom-select.js.org/
 .. _Selectize.js: https://selectize.dev/